nel-nuss/FOSSGIS-Project/README.md

 #### Visualising the results
 1. Open QGIS and load the following layers:
-- rastermap.tif
+- proxim_final_calc.tif (The final overlay of all rasters)
+- rastermap150.tif (The raster overlay, but suitability values below 150 are classified as "unsuitable")
+- rastermap175.tif (The raster overlay, but suitability values below 175 are classified as "unsuitable")
+- rastermap200.tif (The raster overlay, but suitability values below 200 are classified as "unsuitable")
 - reproj_user_area.geojson
 2. Navigate to Web --> QuickMapServices --> OSM --> OSM Standard.
 (See below if this is not available)
-3. Double click the layer rastermap and navigate to Transparency and set Global Opacity to 75%
+3. Double click the rastermap-layers and navigate to Transparency and set Global Opacity to 75%
-4. Now navigate to Symbology and set Render type to Singleband pseudocolor.
+4. Now navigate to Symbology for each raster and set Render type to Singleband pseudocolor.
 - Navigate to All Color ramps and choose the "RdYlGn" colour ramp.
 5. Depending on the colour, double click the layer reproj_user_area and navigate to Symbology
 - Pick a colour that is easily distinguishable from the raster layer